• Home

 • In the bowl of an electric mixer, cream butter and sugar until lighter in color and fluffy.
 Stop mixer and scrape sides.
 Mix again.

-• Add eggs one at a time beating each one in before adding the next.
-Stop mixer and scrape sides.
-Mix again.
+• Add eggs one at a time, beating each one in before adding the next.
+Stop the mixer and scrape the sides.
+Add the eggnog and vanilla and mix again.

 • Add the cranberries to the batter.
 Fold them in by hand until they are evenly distributed.